Pedestrian Attribute Recognition: A Survey: Regular Pipeline for PAR

-Different from problem transformation, the algorithm adaptation directly improve existing algorithm and apply on multi-label classification problem, including: 1). \emph{multi-label k-nearest neighbour, ML-kNN} \cite{zhang2007mlMLKNN}, adopt the kNN techniques to handle the multi-class data and utilize the maximum a posteriori (MAP) rule to make prediction by reasoning with the labelling information embodied in the neighbours.
-2). \emph{multi-label decision tree, ML-DT} \cite{clare2001knowledge}, which attempt to deal with multi-label data with decision tree, an information gain criterion based on multi-label entropy is utilized to build the decision tree recursively.
+Different from problem transformation, the algorithm adaptation directly improve existing algorithm and apply on multi-label classification problem, including: 1). \emph{multi-label k-nearest neighbor, ML-kNN} \cite{zhang2007mlMLKNN}, adopt the kNN techniques to handle the multi-class data and utilize the maximum a posteriori (MAP) rule to make prediction by reasoning with the labeling information embodied in the neighbors.
+2). \emph{multi-label decision tree, ML-DT} \cite{clare2001knowledge}, which attempts to deal with multi-label data with a decision tree, an information gain criterion based on multi-label entropy is utilized to build the decision tree recursively.
 3). \emph{ranking support vector machine, Rank-SVM} \cite{elisseeff2002kernel}, adopt the maximum margin strategy to handle this problem, where a set of linear classifiers are optimized to minimize the empirical ranking loss and enabled to handle non-linear cases with kernel tricks.
-4). \emph{collective multi-label classifier, CML} \cite{ghamrawi2005collective}, adapt maximum entropy principle to deal with multi-label task, where correlations among labels are encoded as constraints that the resulting distribution must satisfy.
+4). \emph{collective multi-label classifier, CML} \cite{ghamrawi2005collective}, adapt maximum entropy principle to deal with multi-label tasks, where correlations among labels are encoded as constraints that the resulting distribution must satisfy.

 The regular pipeline of multi-label pedestrian attribute recognition can be found in Figure \ref{traditional-pipeline}.
-The machine learning model takes the human image (optionally pre-processed) as input and extract its feature representation (such as HOG, SIFT or deep features).
-Some commonly used pre-processing techniques are normalization, random cropping, whitening process, \emph{etc}.
-It target at improve the quality of input image, suppress the unnecessary deformation or augment the image features which may important for subsequent operations, to improve the generic of the trained model. after that, they train a classifier based on extracted features to predict corresponding attributes.
-Existing deep leaning based PAR algorithm could jointly learn the feature representation and classifier in an end-to-end manner which significantly improve the final recognition performance.
+The machine learning model takes the human image (optionally pre-processed) as input and extracts its feature representation (such as HOG, SIFT, or deep features).
+Some commonly used pre-processing techniques are normalization, random cropping, whitening process, etc. It aims to improve the quality of the input image, suppress the unnecessary deformation, or augment the image features which may be important for subsequent operations, to improve the generic of the trained model.
+After that, they train a classifier based on extracted features to predict corresponding attributes.
+Existing deep learning-based PAR algorithm could jointly learn the feature representation and classifier in an end-to-end manner which significantly improve the final recognition performance.